vuola/UH_NumericalMethods/README.md

 `sudo apt install libgsl-dev`

-`sudo apt install liblapack-dev libblas-dev`
+`sudo apt install liblapacke-dev libblas-dev`

 ### Building with CMake

-CMake has been used to package the code into transportable format  and to compile / link efficiently.
-First install cmake:

-`sudo apt install cmake`

 cd into the repository `UH_NumericalMethods` and run